Particl-Community/academy/guides/guide_mp_general_market_management.rst

 .. attention::

-   Anyone with access to the Publish Key (Storefont) can share it with anyone else.
-Only share the Publish Key to people you trust and know won't leak it out.
+   Anyone with access to the Publish Key (storefont) can share it with anyone else.
+Only share the Publish Key with people you trust and know won't leak it out.

 **Publish Listings**